akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/02-Complete-VPC-Setup/01-Setting-Up-VPC.md

 - A VPC is your private network in the AWS cloud, where you can launch and manage AWS resources like EC2, RDS, and more in a logically isolated environment.

-## 📋 Prerequisites

-- An AWS account
-- Access to the AWS Management Console with VPC permissions

 ## 🧭 Overview

 | Component         | Description                               |